 You have mentioned that you are currently declared unfit to work – presumably this is by your GP or other NHS consultant.
 It is likely that the CICA will have a medical report on its file describing what your psychological injuries are with an estimate of their effect into the future.

 For example – imagine your medical report concludes that you have been unable to work for three years and as from today’s date your are unable to work for a further 10 year period.
 This will form the basis of your lost income claim.

-2. Past lost income as part of your criminal injury compensation
+2. Past lost income as part of your compensation claim

 Past lost income is relatively easy to calculate.
 This will be the amount of net income (income after tax and national insurance) you can show that you would have earned in the three year period.